A space-time adaptive low-rank method for high-dimensional parabolic partial differential equations: Adaptive Low-Rank Approximations

 \subsection{Hierarchical tensors}

 The low-rank approximations considered here rely on \emph{hierarchical tensors} \cite{HackbuschKuehn:09,Hackbusch:12tensorspaces} as a particular format for low-rank representations of higher-order tensors.
 Since we will be exclusively interested in tensors on the index set $\vee_\rx = \vee_1\times\cdots\times\vee_1$, we state the following basic results for tensors indexed by $\vee_\rx$.
+For a detailed treatment of hierarchical tensor representations, we refer to \cite[Ch.~11]{Hackbusch:12tensorspaces} and \cite{B:23}.